samqchau/jobtrackr/README.md

 ## Details
    #### API Design
-   The primary resources stored by the JobTrackr database are minimal User data, Appl data, and Note data.
+   The primary resources stored by the JobTrackr database are minimal user, application, and note data.
    Each of these resources is accessible at their respective API endpoints.

 <div align="center" style="width: 100%; color: blue;">